Pick the base before the mood

 Established South Water Street restaurant with takeout, reservations, and a strong special-occasion Italian positioning.

-Al Forno is the clearest reason the riverfront matters as more than a walk; it turns that lane into a destination dinner move.
+Al Forno is the clearest reason the riverfront matters as more than a walk; it turns that area into a destination dinner move.

-Best for: Travelers who want one reservation to carry the evening and give South Water real trip weight
+Best for: Travelers who want one reservation to carry the evening and give South Water real trip purpose

 cocktail-bar Wickenden bistro-bar with a strong cocktail, whiskey, and wine program plus late-night drinks that give Providence dinners a clear next move.